Open-Wine-Components/umu-protonfixes/README.md

 > ~/.config/protonfixes/localfixes/default.py

+> [!IMPORTANT]
+> Local fixes override the included "global" fixes.
+>
-Note that local fixes override the included "global" fixes.
-So using an existing fix might be a good starting point for modifications, as they will not be executed.
+> Therefore, using an existing fix could be a good starting point for modifications, since it will no longer be executed.

+> [!NOTE]
+> As an example, you created a local `default.py`.
+>
-For example, overriding the default fix will disable [the parameter parsing for Steam games](#start-parameter-fixes).
-This can be restored by copying [the global default file](gamefixes-steam/default.py) and applying your changes accordingly.
+> This overrides the "global" default fix and disables [the parameter parsing for Steam games](#start-parameter-fixes).
+>
+> To prevent this, copy the existing [global default file](gamefixes-steam/default.py) and modify it locally.

 ### Verbs